atuc17/atuc17.github.io/_posts/2019-09-20-Classic-Cipher.md

 - Rail fence cipher
 - ......

-May be you have seen one of these ciphers before, in cryptogram =)))) The problem here is that although many of them have been broken, you still couldn't break it because you don't know how it was encrypted.
+Perhaps, you have seen one of these ciphers before, in cryptogram or similar games =)))) The problem here is that if we don't know how the message was encrypted, we can't break it.
+In brief, it is a guesting game.

 *The more ciphers you know, the more posibilities you have to break cipher*